 We accept applications for our Full-time and Weekend JD (part-time) programs beginning October 1 for the fall term.
-The Admissions Committee begins application file review in December, and we release decisions on a rolling basis beginning in early January.
+The Admissions Committee begins application file review in December, and we release decisions on a rolling basis beginning in late January.
 Your file is complete when you have submitted:

 Application formOur online application form is available through the Law School Admission Council (LSAC).
 There is no application fee to apply.

 CAS ReportAll applicants are required to register with the Credential Assembly Service (CAS) through the LSAC website.
 The CAS report will include your LSAT score(s), LSAT Writing, letter(s) of recommendation, and official transcripts.
 We are unable to waive CAS report fees.